Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios

 in terms of the SM vector and axial-vector couplings, $V_f=I^3_f/2-Q_f s_W^2$ and $A_f=-I^3_f/2$, of the $Z$ boson to a SM fermion pair $f\bar{f}$ with the isospin component $I^3_f$ and electric charge $Q_f$ of the fermion $f$.
 We emphasize again that the SM production terms are independent of the DM particle spin and its couplings to the photon and $Z$ boson.
 Consequently, the information on the characteristics of the anapole DM particle is encoded exclusively in the DM annihilation into a virtual gauge boson.

 By calculating the DM relic abundance using the methodology described in detail in Appendix~\ref{appendix:relic_calculation_strategy}, we can derive exclusion limits on the effective anapole couplings versus the DM mass.
 These limits are based on the observed relic abundance of $\Omega_\chi h^2\approx 0.12$, as illustrated in Fig.\ref{fig:relic_plots}.
-Each plot features a grey shaded region that represents an overabundance of DM and is bounded by a black line, which corresponds to the observed relic abundance.
-The left panel is for the normalized coupling $|a_{1/2}|/\Lambda^{2}$ versus the DM mass $m_\chi$ in the spin-1/2 case, while the middle (right) panel is for the normalized coupling $|a_1|/\Lambda^{2}$ ($|b_1|/\Lambda^{2}$) versus the DM mass $m_\chi$ in the spin-1 case.
+Each plot features a grey shaded region that represents an overabundance of DM and is bounded by the relic density line (black solid) obtained from the freeze-out mechanism.
+The top (bottom) left panel is for the normalized coupling $|a_{1/2}|/\Lambda^{2}$ ($|a_{3/2}|/\Lambda^{2}$) versus the DM mass $m_\chi$ in the spin-1/2 (3/2) case, the top (bottom) middle panel is for the normalized coupling $|a_1|/\Lambda^{2}$ ($|a_2|/\Lambda^{2}$) versus the DM mass $m_\chi$ in the spin-1 (2) case, and the top (bottom) right panel is for the normalized coupling $|b_1|/\Lambda^{2}$ ($|b_2|/\Lambda^{2}$) versus the DM mass $m_\chi$ in the spin-1 (2) case.